gofiber/fiber/middleware/csrf/README.md

 	// Optional.
 Default: nil
 	Next func(c *fiber.Ctx) bool

-	// TokenLookup is a string in the form of "<source>:<key>" that is used
+	// KeyLookup is a string in the form of "<source>:<key>" that is used
 	// to extract token from the request.
-	//
-	// Optional.
-Default value "header:X-CSRF-Token".
 	// Possible values:
 	// - "header:<name>"
 	// - "query:<name>"
 	// - "param:<name>"
 	// - "form:<name>"
 	// - "cookie:<name>"
+	//
+	// Optional.
+Default: "header:X-CSRF-Token"
-	TokenLookup string
+	KeyLookup string

+	// Cookie settings to pass the CSRF token to the client on GET
-	// Cookie
+	// requests.
 	//
 	// Optional.
 	Cookie *fiber.Cookie